NASCAR O'Reilly Auto Parts Series at Daytona International Speedway: Incidents

 In 1981 and 2004, the race started on Saturday, but was halted by rain, and finished Monday, the day after the Daytona 500.
 The 1969 race was red flagged three times for rain and also saw the fatal crash involving Don MacTavish, which his whole front of the car ripped off.

 The 1979 running was shortened by rain and won by Darrell Waltrip.
 A brutal crash erupted off Turn Two where fire exploded from the Marion Cox Mercury of Joe Frasson; driver Don Williams was gravely injured in the crash and would die ten years later from the incident.

 The 2013 race featured two large accidents.
 With five laps remaining, Michael Annett and Austin Dillon collided and a multi-car crash erupted in the first turn.
 The race was halted as a red flag was given to clean up the debris.
 Annett was hospitalized overnight after sustaining bruises on his chest, but was released the following day in time for the Daytona 500, but was ruled out for the following race at Phoenix because of a sternum injury.
 Following the red flag the race had two laps remaining.
 Regan Smith and Brad Keselowski moved into the lead on the final lap, but off the fourth turn, Keselowski turned Smith into the wall head on, causing the field to pile in.
 Kyle Larson had the most significant impact, as his No.32 Chevrolet flew into the tri-oval catch fence, causing its nose to snag a crossover gate, which tore open.
 The force of the collision dug the engine in, ripping it out of the car.
 The car's entire front half disintegrated and one front wheel lodged onto the engine and another flew approximately ten rows into the grandstand, injuring 30 spectators (two in critical condition).
 A total of twelve cars were involved in the crash, but all were unharmed.
 The two spectators that were seriously injured by the debris from Larson's crash were treated at the nearby Halifax Medical Center and were later released.

 In 2015, two cautions in the final forty laps were caused by separate collisions that included eleven cars.
 In the first collision, Regan Smith's car flipped over once in the tri-oval, while in the second collision, Kyle Busch collided into a concrete wall head on, suffering a fracture in his leg and foot.
+Ryan Reed would win the race, the first race under the Xfinity banner.
 As a result of his injuries, Busch was forced to miss the first 11 races of the Sprint Cup Series season however he would still manage to win the season championship.